 Unsurprisingly, there was a sudden boom of online workout tutorials, giving us all ample content to fulfil our fitness needs – whatever they are.
 The 550% increase in searches for ‘online workout’ from April last year to April this year is no shock to anyone – especially with live daily workouts replacing in-person gym classes.
 Or some may have opted to simply jog to our local park for a quick run.
 In fact, nearly 6 million extra Brits exercised daily during lockdown according to a survey Myprotein ran – we asked for further details on how health was affected during lockdown.

 Many will be happy that they’re able to visit the gym once again, but it won’t be the same as it was pre-lockdown.
 You may have to book an appointment so gyms can ensure there are not too many people in at once, keep your distance from other gym-goers, and may have to shower at home.
 73% of gym-goers said they missed at least once thing about the gym.
-Some may not have workout equipment at home, cannot work out without their training partner, or get motivated by attending a gym class.
+Some may not have workout equipment at home, suffering from cabin fever, cannot work out without their training partner, or get motivated by attending a gym class.
 Whatever their reason for missing the gym, it’s likely they’re glad for gyms to be open.

 With no workout equipment, Brits had to get creative to keep up their gym gains or start their new fitness journey.
 Brooms became barbells, milk cartons became dumbbells, and the local park became their own personal running track.
 Even personal trainers adjusted and went virtual and hosted gym classes on video calls.